 (e) A pair of rabbits are too young to produce in their first month.
 In the second, and every subsequent month, they produce a new pair.
 Each new pair of rabbits produce a new pair in their second month and in every subsequent month (see the figure below).
-Assuming no rabbit dies, the number of pairs of rabbits at the start of the 1st, 2nd, 3rd,, 6th month, respectively are:
+Assuming no rabbit dies, the number of pairs of rabbits at the start of the 1st, 2nd, 3rd,, 6th month, respectively are :

 In the examples above, we observe some patterns.
-In some of them, we find that the succeeding terms are obtained by adding a fixed number and in others by multiplying with a fixed number.
+In some of them, we find that the succeeding terms are obtained by adding a fixed number and in other by multiplying with a fixed number.
 In another, we find that they are squares of consecutive numbers and so on.

-In this chapter, we shall discuss some of these patterns in which succeeding terms are obtained by adding a fixed number to the preceding term or multiplying the preceding term by a fixed number.
-These patterns are called as arithmetic and geometric progressions respectively.
-We shall also see how to find their n^{th} term and the sum of n consecutive terms for a general value of 'n' and use this knowledge in solving some daily life problems.
+In this chapter, we shall discuss some of these patterns in which succeeding terms are obtained by adding a fixed number to the preceding terms or multiplying preceding terms by a fixed number.
+We shall also see how to find their n^{th} term and the sum of n consecutive terms, and use this knowledge in solving some daily life problems.

-Evidence is found that by 400 BCE, Babylonians knew of Arithmetic and geometric progressions.
+History : Evidence is found that by 400 BCE Babylonians, knew of Arithmetic and geometric progressions.
 According to Boethins (570 CE), these progressions were known to early Greek writers.
-Among the Indian mathematicians, Aryabhatta (470 CE) was the first to give formula for the sum of squares and cubes of natural numbers in his famous work Aryabhatiyam written around 499 CE.
+Among the Indian mathematicians, Aryabhatta (470 CE) was the first to give formula for the sum of squares and cubes of natural numbers in his famous work Aryabhatiyam written around 499 C.E.
 He also gave the formula for finding the sum of n terms of an Arithmetic Progression starting with p^{th} term.
-Indian mathematician Brahmagupta (598 CE), Mahavira (850 CE) and Bhaskara (1114-1185 CE) also considered the sums of squares and cubes.
+Indian mathematician Brahmagupta (598 C.E), Mahavira (850 C.E) and Bhaskara (1114-1185 C.E) also considered the sums of squares and cubes.

-6.2 Arithmetic Progressions
+6.2 ARITHMETIC PROGRESSIONS

-Consider the following lists of numbers:
+Consider the following lists of numbers :

-(i) $$1, 2, 3, 4, \dots$$

-(iii) $$-3, -2, -1, 0, \dots$$

-(iv) $$3, 3, 3, 3, \ldots$$

-(v) $$-1.0, -1.5, -2.0, -2.5, \dots$$
+- (i) $1, 2, 3, 4, \ldots$ (ii) $100, 70, 40, 10, \ldots$ - (iii) $-3, -2, -1, 0, \ldots$ (iv) $3, 3, 3, 3, \ldots$ - (v) $-1.0, -1.5, -2.0, -2.5, \ldots$

-Each of the numbers in the pattern is called aterm.
+Each of the numbers in the list is called a term.

-Can you write the next term in each of the patterns above?
-If so, how will you get it?
+Can you write the next term in each of the lists above?
+If so, how will you write it?
 Perhaps by following a pattern or rule, let us observe and write the rule.

-- In (i), each term is 1 more than the term preceding it. - In (ii), each term is 30 less than the term preceding it. - In (iii), each term is obtained by adding 1 to the term preceding it. - In (iv), all the terms in the list are 3, i.e., each term is obtained by adding (or subtracting) 0 to the term preceding it. - In (v), each term is obtained by adding -0.5 to (i.e., subtracting 0.5 from) the term preceding it.
+In (i), each term is 1 more than the term preceding it.

+In (ii), each term is 30 less than the term preceding it.

+In (iii), each term is obtained by adding 1 to the term preceding it.

+In (iv), all the terms in the list are 3, i.e., each term is obtained by adding (or subtracting) 0 to the term preceding it.

+In (v), each term is obtained by adding -0.5 to (i.e., subtracting 0.5 from) the term preceding it.

 In all the lists above, we can observe that successive terms are obtained by adding or subtracting a fixed number to the preceding terms.
-Such list of numbers is said to form an Arithmetic Progression (A.P.).
+Such list of numbers is said to form an Arithmetic Progression (AP).